pegros/PEG_LIST/help/sfpegHierarchy.md

 ## Configuration

-Configuration relies on standard **[sfpegListCmp](/help/sfpegListCmp.md)** configuration principles.
+ℹ️ Please refer to the [Component Configuration](/help/configuration.md) dedicated page to get more general information about the way the included components may be configured.

-In order to leverage this new capability, the `sfpegList` metadata record should be configured as
+This Apex class may be leveraged within standard **[sfpegListCmp](/help/sfpegListCmp.md)** configuration.
-follows:
+In order to use it, the `sfpegList` metadata record should be configured as follows:
 * `Query Input` should be a JSON object containing a `RootId` property providing the ID of the record of which the sub-hierarchy should be displayed.
 * `Query Type`should be set to `Apex`